upbound/xgql/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Help us diagnose and fix bugs in Crossplane
+about: Help us diagnose and fix bugs in xgql
 labels: bug
 ---
 <!--
-Thank you for helping to improve Crossplane!
+Thank you for helping to improve xgql!

 Please be sure to search for open issues before raising a new one.
 We use issues for bug reports and feature requests.
 Please find us at https://slack.crossplane.io